-Lung Phlegm Fluids is the name of a syndrome in Chinese medicine, meaning that it's the name for a set of symptoms with a pattern understood in Chinese medicine.
+Lung Phlegm Fluids is the name of a syndrome in Chinese medicine.
+It’s the name for a set of symptoms with a pattern understood in Chinese medicine.

-This syndrome usually comes after a long period of doing the wrong thing, and by that time you're usually old, it has become chronic and it's hard to shift.
-Often people think it's incurable, but Chinese medicine offers hope and a way forward, at least.
+This syndrome usually comes after a long period of doing the wrong thing.
+By that time you’re usually old, it has become chronic and it’s hard to shift.
+Often people think it’s incurable, but Chinese medicine offers hope and a way forward, at least.

 Background factors include:

 Even if you don’t over-eat, but you still eat the wrong foods long-term, you may be at risk of Lung Phlegm Fluids.
 Vegetarians who eat just cold, raw food, beware, even if the food is organic and supposedly ‘good for you’!